 Each element of the logo is multifaceted and expressive.
 The color scheme seems simple but effectively reflects the essence of the brand’s activities.
 Fonts, graphics, and symbols enhance its presentability.
 If the logo could be described in one word, it would be “perfection.”
 This also applies to the brand’s lactose-free products and luxurious dairy goods, which have existed since 2012.

-Since its founding, the logo has remained unchanged, attesting to its attractiveness, which has drawn customers for over ten years.
+Since its founding, the logo has remained unchanged, attesting to its attractiveness and drawing customers for over ten years.

 What is Fairlife?

 It is a dairy company known for producing milk and milk-based products.
 The brand is a subsidiary of The Coca-Cola Company.
 The company uses a unique filtration process to improve the nutritional profile of milk, resulting in products that contain more protein and calcium and less sugar than regular milk.
-The product line includes ultra-filtered milk, protein shakes and creamers.
+The product line includes ultra-filtered milk, protein shakes, and creamers.
 The brand focuses on sustainability and animal welfare, sourcing milk from farms that adhere to strict standards of cow care and environmental protection.
-The brand’s products are available in supermarkets, grocery stores and online retailers, appealing to consumers looking for nutritious and responsible dairy products.
+The brand’s products are available in supermarkets, grocery stores, and online retailers, appealing to consumers seeking nutritious, responsible dairy products.

 2014 – today